MathisFederico/LearnRL/README.rst

 Documentation
 -------------

-See the `complete documentation <https://github.com/MathisFederico/LearnRL/issues>`_ for more details
+See the `latest complete documentation <https://learnrl.readthedocs.io/en/latest/>`_ for more details

 Contribute
 ----------